JamalMulla/JSS/README.md

 Requirements:
   * Cmake
   * Conan
+  * OpenCV

-Works on both Linux and Windows as long as Conan is installed.
+Works on both Linux and Windows as long as Conan and OpenCV is installed.
+OpenCV has to be properly installed on your system.
+Not handled by Conan due to weird linking issues.

 Composed of two parts: the simulation library and the architecture you're simulating.
 The existing CMakeLists.txt will build the library first and then the SCAMP-5 architecture.